CBIGR/SUBATOMIC/README.md

   - **GO_ASSOCIATIONS**: *string*, path + filename to GO annotation file
   - **scripts**: *string*, path to script folder
   - **output_folder_name**: *string*, any name for an analysis run
   - **directed_interactions**, *list*, letters indicating networks containing exclusively directed_interactions
   - **undirected_interactions**, *list*, letters indicating networks containing exclusively undirected_interactions
   - **miRNA_interactions**: *list*, letters indicating the network containing miRNA-target interactions
   - **homolog_interactions**: *list*, letters indicating networks containing undirected homologous interactions
-  - **modules**: *list*, choice from "ALL", "COR", "COP", "CIR", "FBU", "FB2U" and "FFL".
-Specifies the modules included in the analysis
+  - **modules**: *list*, choice from "ALL", "COR", "COP", "CIR", "FBU", "FB2U" and "FFL" - specifies the modules included in the analysis
-  - **schype_edge_weigt**: *int*, weight parameter for SCHYPE.
-Higher values than 1 give more emphasis to the edges in the node-to-edge ratio
+  - **schype_edge_weigt**: *int*, weight parameter for SCHYPE - higher values than 1 give more emphasis to the edges in the node-to-edge ratio
   - **goatools_pvalue**: *float*, threshold p-value for gene enrichment analysis
-  -  **call_R**: *string*, command how to call R from the command line.
-In the easiest case, R
+  -  **call_R**: *string*, command how to call R from the command line (e.g. R)
   -  **cores**: *int*, number of cores used for the parallelization of superview.
 Careful: cores have to be submitted again calling snakemake with --cores.
 The number of cores specified here needs to be <= the number of --cores.
-  - **annotation_background**: *string*, choice what should be taken as background for the functional enrichment analysis.
+  - **annotation_background**: *string*, choice that should be taken as background for the functional enrichment analysis.
 Three options are available:
-      - Path + name to a list with gene identifier that will serve as background
+      - path + name to a list of gene identifiers that will serve as background
-      - "ModuleType": All genes of a module type, e.g. all genes contained in a CIR module for CIR
+      - "ModuleType": all genes of a module type e.g. all genes contained in all CIR modules
-      - "ALL": All genes in the input network
+      - "ALL": all genes in the input network
-  - **superview_background**: *string*, choice what should be taken as background distribution for the suberview z-score calculation
+  - **superview_background**: *string*, choice that should be taken as background distribution for the suberview z-score calculation.
+Two options are available:
-    - "network": all interactions of a network type
+    - "network": all interactions of a network type e.g. H -- RECOMMENDED
-    - "module": all interactions of a network type as well as the module e.g. CIR_H
+    - "module": all interactions of a network type within a specific type of module e.g. H in CIR

-### Running an example analysis for the toy net
+### Running the toy example
 Even though the prior network published in the paper is far from complete, calculation takes a significant amount of time.
 For testing purposes we created a smaller network (toy_Net).
 We selected up to k modules from the SUBATOMIC run  based on the full network and re-created an interaction file containing only genes involved in this modules (for k=5).
 This toy net can then be used to test the pipeline using only a  small amount of time.
-However, we also provide the ```Hsapiens_interaction_file.csv``` containing the network used in the publication. **Important:** The implementation of GOATOOLS is very greedy for space, thus when annotating even a few modules with 3 cores as done in this exaple,  the RAM demand can go > 32 GB.
+However, we also provide the ```Hsapiens_interaction_file.csv``` containing the network used in the publication. **Important:** The implementation of GOATOOLS is very greedy for space, thus when annotating even a few modules with 3 cores as done in this example,  the RAM demand can go > 32 GB.
 1. Clone the repository
 2. Go to the base folder and unzip the go-basic.obo file with
 ```tar -xzf go-basic.obo.tar.gz```